-Which athlete's hit you the hardest?
+Which athlete's retirement hit you the hardest?
 Which player would you bring back in their prime to play for your favorite team today?

 Captain Comeback